Planning your project

 Q. How do I calculate and submit my application fees?

-A. For the state program, your application fees for Parts B and C should be submitted by check along with your application.
+A. For the state program, your application fees for Parts B and C should be submitted by check at the same time that you submit your application.
 The amount of the application fee for your project is based on your estimate of your Qualified Rehabilitation Expenditures.
-Please see How to Submit and our Application Guide for further information on our application fees.
+Please see Submit an Application and our Application Guide for further information on our application fees.